Vincit/objection.js/README.md

   }]);
 ```

 The query above will insert a pet named `I am the dog of Jennifer Lawrence` for Jennifer.
+If `#ref{}` is used within a
+string, the references are replaced with the referred values inside the string.
+If the reference string contains nothing
+but the reference, the referred value is copied to it's place preserving its type.

-See the `allowInsert` method if you need to limit which relations can be inserted using this method to avoid security
+See the [allowInsert](http://vincit.github.io/objection.js/QueryBuilder.html#allowInsert) method if you need to limit
+which relations can be inserted using `insertWithRelated` method to avoid security issues.
-issues.

 By the way, if you are using Postgres the inserts are done in batches for maximum performance.